lcrender/Hackaton_Vueling/readme.md

 JWTSECRET=M@rad0na!
 ```

-Save the file and run from the terminal the server with `npm start`
+Save the file and run from the terminal the server with `npm start`<br>

 ## How to use the API
 ### Create User Admin